 Below are explanations of some common dental procedures.
 Use the links to scroll down the page.

 A dental brace is a device used to correct the alignment of teeth and bite-related problems (including underbite, overbite, etc.).
 Braces straighten teeth by exerting steady pressure on the teeth.
+Learn more about braces and other orthodontic treatments here.

 Bridges and Implants